brandur/sorg/content/drafts/http-transactions.md

 database's transaction.
 Just like the transaction, an HTTP request is a transactional piece of work -- it's got a clear beginning, end, and result.
-The client generally expects one to execute atomically (although whether it actually does may vary based on implementation).
+The client generally expects one to execute atomically and will behave as if it does (although that will vary based on implementation).

-The sharp edges encountered in the real world can lead to all kinds of unexpected cases during the execution of an HTTP request -- client disconnects, application bugs that fail a request midway through, and various sorts of timeouts will occur regularly given enough request volume.
-In these cases a relational DB's transaction can be a powerful tool for making sure that data stays correct even given these sorts of adverse conditions.
+The sharp edges encountered in the real world can lead to all kinds of unexpected cases during the execution of an HTTP request -- client disconnects, application bugs that fail a request midway through, and timeouts will occur regularly given enough request volume.
+A transaction can be a powerful tool for making sure that data stays correct even given these sorts of adverse conditions.

 I'm going to suggest that for a common idempotent HTTP request, requests map to backend transactions at 1:1.
+So for every request, all operations are committed or aborted as part of a single transaction within it.
 At first glance requiring idempotency may sound like a sizeable caveat, but in a well-designed API, many operations can be tweaked so that they're idempotent.

 !fig src="/assets/http-transactions/http-transactions.svg" caption="Transactions (tx1, tx2, tx3) mapped to HTTP requests at a 1:1 ratio."

+Non-idempotent requests aren't quite as simple and need a little extra consideration.
+We'll look at those in more detail in a few weeks as a follow up to this article.

 ## Let's create a user (#create-user)